Technologies That Are Changing the Way Police Do Business

 New York Police Department's Domain Awareness System

-The Domain Awareness System, nicknamed the Dashboard, ties in data from a host of available sources, including Computer Aided Dispatch, crime reports and criminal histories, maps and even cameras to provide instant access to real-time information, pictures and video about calls in progress.
+The Domain Awareness System, nicknamed the Dashboard, ties in data from a host of available sources, including Computer Aided Dispatch, crime reports, criminal histories, maps, and even cameras to provide instant access to real-time information.
+It offers pictures and videos about calls in progress.

-How Police Can Use Tablets and Smartphones
+Tablets and Smartphones

-From handheld translation services that help officers communicate with non-English speakers to handheld electronic ticket-writing devices, tablets and smartphones now give officers the ability to access, record and disseminate important information no matter where they are.
+From handheld translation services that help officers communicate with non-English speakers, to handheld electronic ticket-writing devices, officers have the ability to access, record, and disseminate important information on tablets and smartphones, no matter where they are.

-Automatic Tag and License Plate Readers for Police
+Automatic Tag and License Plate Readers

 Law Enforcement Use of GPS

 Officers can record the location of their traffic stops and crash investigations, and that information can be exported to maps to determine how enforcement efforts can be better focused on decreasing the occurrences of traffic crashes.
-GPS technology can also be used by crime analysts to help identify emerging trends in crime locations and help better plan for shift staffing and patrol assignments.
+GPS technology can also be used by crime analysts to help identify emerging trends in crime locations and to help better plan for shift staffing and patrol assignments.

-Advancements Continue to Transform the Policing Profession
+Advancements Continue to Transform the Profession